monhi/mongodb_tutorial/node-todo-list/readme.md

-## MongoDB CRUD operations using Node.js and express web applicaion platform
+## MongoDB CRUD operations using Node.js and express web application platform

 This is a sample project to work with mongodb, node.js and express.
 It manages a TODO list by using above technologies.